Thursday, September 9th, 2010

 (e).
 Jane Tatum who married a Carter.

-(3).
-Nathaniel Tatum "II" (born about 1700 and died after 1763) is the son of Nathaniel Tatum and grandson of Samuel of Samuel Tatum I. Current Theory: Nathaniel Tatum married 1st about ~1722 to Emelia (or Emilia) Scott, daughter of John and Bethia Boyce Scott.
-He married 2nd ~1758 to Sarah Heath Tatum, widow of Peter Tatum and daughter of William Heath.
-Sarah had previously married Peter Tatum about 1740.
+(2).
+Nathaniel Tatum "II" (born about 1700 and died after 1763) is the son of Nathaniel Tatum and grandson of Samuel of Samuel Tatum I. Current Theory: Nathaniel Tatum married:

-Beware that earlier works usually placed Nathaniel Tatum who married Emelia Scott as a son of Edward Tatum (1670/80) + wife Rebecca Hicks.^
+Beware that earlier works usually placed Nathaniel Tatum who married Emelia Scott as a son of Edward Tatum (1670/80) + wife Rebecca. ^

-(^ Such as "Southside Virginia Genealogies," by John W. Pritchett, Genealogical Publishing County, Inc. 2006, on CD)
+(^ Such as found in "Southside Virginia Genealogies," by John W. Pritchett, Genealogical Publishing County, Inc. 2006, on CD)

-Point of debate: I now believe this Nathaniel Tatum (Jr.), son of Nathaniel + Elizabeth Tatum, married Emelia Scott.
-There appears to be enough clues to make this arrangement:
+Point of debate: This writer (Jim Murphy) now believes this Nathaniel Tatum (Jr.), son of Nathaniel + Elizabeth Tatum, married Emelia Scott.
+There appears to be enough clues to make this arrangement.
+This Nathaniel Tatum later married Sarah Health Tatum, a widow.
+The two did live near Joseph's Swamp, and this Nathaniel Tatum appears to be about the right age.

 (Courtesy of Gary Tharp, email of 29 September 2007)